dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 All write dispositions are supported.

 ## Data loading
-Data is loaded using `INSERT VALUES` statements by default.

-Efficient loading from a staging filesystem is also supported by configuring an Amazon S3 or Azure Blob Storage bucket as a staging destination.
-When staging is enabled, `dlt` will upload data in `parquet` files to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.
+To load data into Databricks, you must set up a staging filesystem by configuring an Amazon S3 or Azure Blob Storage bucket. `parquet` is the default file format used for data uploads.
+As an alternative to `parquet`, you can switch to using `JSONL`.

+dlt will upload the data in `parquet` files (or `JSONL`, if configured) to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.

 For more information on staging, see the [staging support](#staging-support) section below.

 ## Supported file formats
-* [insert-values](../file-formats/insert-format.md) is used by default.
+* [parquet](../file-formats/parquet.md) supported when staging is enabled.
 * [jsonl](../file-formats/jsonl.md) supported when staging is enabled (see limitations below).
-* [parquet](../file-formats/parquet.md) supported when staging is enabled.

 The `jsonl` format has some limitations when used with Databricks: